Punctuation problems are usually the most ignored grammar aspect when it comes to writing.

 6. Misuse of quotation marks

-These are sometimes mistakenly used interchangeably in the text or used where starting a new sentence would be much better.
+Colons and semicolons are sometimes mistakenly used interchangeably in the text or used when starting a new sentence would be much better.

 8. One more comma problem